-Each chef will prepare a five course meal, with wine pairings, plus reception for a very limited group of 20 guests per night.
+Each chef prepared a five course meal, with wine pairings, plus reception for a very limited group of 20 guests per night.

-The 11 weekend series will be held at Table, The Stanley’s new restaurant in The Lodge.
-It will feature the nation’s most promising chefs from Colorado and beyond.
+The 11 weekend series was held at Table, The Stanley’s new restaurant in The Lodge.
+It featured the nation’s most promising chefs from Colorado and beyond.
 A portion of the revenue will be benefitting victims of the Northern Colorado flood.

 January 31/February 1- Chef Ian Kleinman of The Inventing Room & “The Denver Five” (Sold Out)

 February 7/8 - Chef Alec Schuler of Tangerine Boulder & Arugula Boulder (Sold Out)

 February 21/22 - Chefs Orlando Benavidez & Drew Hardin of Lola Denver (Sold Out)